sssamuelll/sssamuelll/README.md

 ---

 ## 🎵 **Fun Fact About Me**
-When I'm not coding, you'll probably find me **playing my Telecaster guitar**, experimenting with **analog synthesizers**, or exploring new cities around the globe.
+When I'm not coding, you'll probably find me **playing my Telecaster**, experimenting with **analog synthesizers**, or exploring new cities around the globe.

 ---